juliawong/web-notes/Javascript.md

 * Represents the result of a asynchronous computation
 * Operation that hasn't completed yet, but is expected in the future
 * e.g. waiting at a restaurant, a buzzer is like a promise for a future table, when it buzzes you get your table
+* Placeholder for values that will eventually be computed
 * Define success and failure methods
+* Plug value into an expression, delay execution of expression until needed

+Don't use promises for:
+* Notifying progress of computation, use Events
+* Producing multiple values over time, use Streams or Observables
+* Representing action, can't execute promises in order, use CPS

 ### States
 Once a primise is fulfilled or rejected, it is immutable